Chess (musical): Act 2

 A year later, Anatoly is set to defend his championship in Bangkok, Thailand ("Golden Bangkok").
 Freddie is already there, chatting up locals and experiencing the Bangkok nightlife ("One Night in Bangkok"); he is Global TV's official commentator for the match.
 Florence and Anatoly are now openly lovers, and worry about Freddie's sudden reappearance as well as the impending arrival of Anatoly's estranged wife, Svetlana, from Russia ("One More Opponent" / "You and I"), which Anatoly suspects is part of Molokov's plan to shame him into returning to the Soviet Union.
 Molokov, meanwhile, has trained a new protégé, Leonid Viigand, to challenge, defeat, and humiliate Anatoly ("The Soviet Machine").

 Walter, now Freddie's boss, manipulates Freddie into embarrassing Anatoly on live TV during an eventually heated interview between them ("The Interview").
 Molokov, who indeed is responsible for Svetlana's presence in Bangkok, blackmails her into urging Anatoly to throw the match.
 Walter, who has been promised the release of certain captured American agents if he can ruin Anatoly's performance, informs Florence that her father is still alive though imprisoned, and that he too will be released if she can convince Anatoly to lose.
 Despite Molokov and Walter's efforts, none of their ploys work to get Anatoly to throw the game.
 As a result, Molokov and Walter team up to get Freddie to personally persuade Anatoly and Florence, knowing that Freddie is vengeful toward Anatoly and interested in winning back the love of Florence; however, Freddie's attempts also fail ("The Deal").

 Surprisingly, Svetlana and Florence end up bonding over their respective relationships with Anatoly.
 Florence ultimately admits that it would be best for Anatoly to return to his children and Svetlana, while Svetlana accepts that Anatoly has long fallen out of love with her ("I Know Him So Well").
 Anatoly, meanwhile, follows an anonymous letter guiding him to Wat Pho, where Freddie appears to tell him that he is willing to put their conflict behind him.
 Having decided that he only wants Anatoly to "be true to the game", Freddie informs Anatoly of a significant flaw in Viigand's strategy that will help Anatoly win ("Talking Chess").

-In the deciding game of the match, with the score tied at five games all, Svetlana castigates Anatoly for wallowing in the crowd's empty praise and Florence expresses similar annoyance with him for casting aside his ideals; regardless, Anatoly achieves a superb victory against Viigand ("Endgame").
+In the deciding game of the match, with the score tied at five games all, Anatoly's mind is torn between his devotion to the game and winning and the impact it has on his family and his lover.
+In his imagination, Svetlana castigates Anatoly for wallowing in the crowd's empty praise and Florence expresses similar annoyance at him for casting aside his ideals; regardless, Anatoly decides to remain true to the game and achieves a superb victory against Viigand ("Endgame").
 Later, Florence confesses her feelings that he should return to his family in the Soviet Union.
 The pair reflects on the conclusion of their romance ("You and I: Reprise").